AuroraStorm-sw/Inspired-Ink/README.md

 Steps I took to deploy my website;

-1. Go to the repository for Portfolio-project-3
+1. Go to the repository for Inspired-Ink
 2. Click the Settings tab and locate the Pages tab
 3. Select to deploy from main branch
 4. A few minutes later, upon refreshing the page, my site was live